datanav/docs/technical/exact-membercare.rst

      - "string"

-Exact Items to Membercare Products
+Exact Items to MemberCare Products
 ----------------------------------
-Every Exact Items will be synchronized with a Membercare Products.
+Every Exact Items will be synchronized with a MemberCare Products.

-Once a link between a Exact Items and a Membercare Products is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Exact Items and a MemberCare Products is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Exact Items and a Membercare Products:
+The following properties are synchronized between a Exact Items and a MemberCare Products:

 .. list-table::
    :header-rows: 1

    * - Exact Items Property
-     - Membercare Products Property
+     - MemberCare Products Property
-     - Membercare Data Type
+     - MemberCare Data Type

-Exact Quotations to Membercare Invoices
+Exact Quotations to MemberCare Invoices
 ---------------------------------------
-Every Exact Quotations will be synchronized with a Membercare Invoices.
+Every Exact Quotations will be synchronized with a MemberCare Invoices.

-Once a link between a Exact Quotations and a Membercare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Exact Quotations and a MemberCare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Exact Quotations and a Membercare Invoices:
+The following properties are synchronized between a Exact Quotations and a MemberCare Invoices:

 .. list-table::
    :header-rows: 1

    * - Exact Quotations Property
-     - Membercare Invoices Property
+     - MemberCare Invoices Property
-     - Membercare Data Type
+     - MemberCare Data Type

-Exact Salesorderlines to Membercare Invoices
+Exact Salesorderlines to MemberCare Invoices
 --------------------------------------------
-Every Exact Salesorderlines will be synchronized with a Membercare Invoices.
+Every Exact Salesorderlines will be synchronized with a MemberCare Invoices.

-Once a link between a Exact Salesorderlines and a Membercare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Exact Salesorderlines and a MemberCare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Exact Salesorderlines and a Membercare Invoices:
+The following properties are synchronized between a Exact Salesorderlines and a MemberCare Invoices:

 .. list-table::
    :header-rows: 1

    * - Exact Salesorderlines Property
-     - Membercare Invoices Property
+     - MemberCare Invoices Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - Quantity
      - id
      - "string"

-Exact Salesorders to Membercare Invoices
+Exact Salesorders to MemberCare Invoices
 ----------------------------------------
-Every Exact Salesorders will be synchronized with a Membercare Invoices.
+Every Exact Salesorders will be synchronized with a MemberCare Invoices.

-Once a link between a Exact Salesorders and a Membercare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Exact Salesorders and a MemberCare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Exact Salesorders and a Membercare Invoices:
+The following properties are synchronized between a Exact Salesorders and a MemberCare Invoices:

 .. list-table::
    :header-rows: 1

    * - Exact Salesorders Property
-     - Membercare Invoices Property
+     - MemberCare Invoices Property
-     - Membercare Data Type
+     - MemberCare Data Type

-Exact Units to Membercare Companycategories
+Exact Units to MemberCare Companycategories
 -------------------------------------------
-Every Exact Units will be synchronized with a Membercare Companycategories.
+Every Exact Units will be synchronized with a MemberCare Companycategories.

-Once a link between a Exact Units and a Membercare Companycategories is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Exact Units and a MemberCare Companycategories is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Exact Units and a Membercare Companycategories:
+The following properties are synchronized between a Exact Units and a MemberCare Companycategories:

 .. list-table::
    :header-rows: 1

    * - Exact Units Property
-     - Membercare Companycategories Property
+     - MemberCare Companycategories Property
-     - Membercare Data Type
+     - MemberCare Data Type

-Exact Vatcodes to Membercare Companycategories
+Exact Vatcodes to MemberCare Companycategories
 ----------------------------------------------
-Every Exact Vatcodes will be synchronized with a Membercare Companycategories.
+Every Exact Vatcodes will be synchronized with a MemberCare Companycategories.

-Once a link between a Exact Vatcodes and a Membercare Companycategories is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Exact Vatcodes and a MemberCare Companycategories is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Exact Vatcodes and a Membercare Companycategories:
+The following properties are synchronized between a Exact Vatcodes and a MemberCare Companycategories:

 .. list-table::
    :header-rows: 1

    * - Exact Vatcodes Property
-     - Membercare Companycategories Property
+     - MemberCare Companycategories Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - Description
      - description
      - "string"